What is the difference between a filet mignon and a ribeye?

 The ribeye steak has all kinds of great nicknames, including Scotch fillet, beauty steak, market steak, Spencer steak, and Entrecôte.
 Most of those sound better than ribeye, to be honest.
 Ah well, it is what it is.

-You’ll find this delicious cut served all over the world, and it’s a particular favorite in steakhouse restaurants.
+Because it’s one of the top steaks for grilling, you’ll find this delicious cut served all over the world, and it’s a particular favorite in steakhouse restaurants.
 People love it for the full flavor and tenderness.

 Cows aren’t big on exercise, but certain parts of the body still get a workout from moving around and supporting such a large animal — the ribeye steak does not come from one of those spots.